 It describes itself as an art and design focused chocolaterie, and its chocolate art really is astounding and decadent in every sense possible.
-After recovering from your jaw having dropped at examples of all this on the ground-floor, climb the stairs to the café Bar du Chocolate, where more chocolate-based amazement awaits.
+After recovering from your jaw having dropped at examples of all this on the ground-floor, climb the stairs to the café Bar du Chocolat, where more chocolate-based amazement awaits.
 (And fabulously, also upstairs is the wonderfully gothic Witches Kitchen – originally a fisherman’s cottage in the 1700s, but now containing the witches’ brooms and other paraphernalia, and where private parties can book to be served a chocolate feast).

-Bar du Chocolate can get very busy, and you can’t book in advance, although you can turn up in person on the day and get put on a waiting list.
+Bar du Chocolat can get very busy, and you can’t book in advance, although you can turn up in person on the day and get put on a waiting list.
 On a Sunday lunchtime in August Pride weekend all I had to do was come back half an hour later and a table was ready, which worked fine for me.
 I spent the time browsing for rare vinyl and films in Cult Hero, 5 minutes away on North Street.

 Dishes not to miss: